Co-Managing Partner, Partnership for Democracy and Education, Cambridge, MA Author, When We Fight, We Win!

-Co-founder and Director, Community Asset Development Re-defining Education, CA
+Executive Director/Co-Founder, Community Asset Development Re-defining Education (CADRE), Los Angeles, CA

 Leavey Presidential Chair of Ethics and Moral Leadership, Loyola Marymount University, CA

 Sharon J. Lettman-Hicks

 Executive Director/CEO, National Black Justice Coalition, Washington, DC